Sydney's Best Shaded Playgrounds For All Weather Fun

 Mount Annan Botanic Gardens And Playground

-Not only is there duck feeding, there is ample shade, so you can spend a whole day here!
+Not only is there duck feeding, but there is also ample shade, so you can spend a whole day here!
 At Mount Annan Botanic Gardens, your kids will love exploring in nature and parents will love the natural shade that said nature provides.
-Not only is it a gated playground, the Garden has a great pond, small waterfalls and water features, as well as lots of interesting trees and gardens with wide smooth paths to walk or wheel along.
+Not only is it a gated playground, but the Garden also has a great pond, small waterfalls and water features, as well as lots of interesting trees and gardens with wide smooth paths to walk or wheel along.

 Lizard Log Playground